kSiasios/wwwproject/README.md

 # wwwproject
-This is the source code of my project for the course of WWW Technologies for the University of Thessaly (Grade: 10/10).
+This is the source code of my project for the course of WWW Technologies for the University of Thessaly.

 Huge thanks to:
 - Dani Krossing   (https://www.youtube.com/channel/UCzyuZJ8zZ-Lhfnz41DG5qLw)